<aside> <img src="/icons/home_lightgray.svg" alt="/icons/home_lightgray.svg" width="40px" /> Home

 Through this discovery, we can start to know just how deeply relational and complex we are as individuals, groups, communities, and organisations.
 This knowing can help us better understand ourselves and each other, while also igniting a desire to live our lives with more sensitivity and response-ability as members of this multispecies, multigenerational world.

-The way that I facilitate ecological enquiry is mostly unfurls like this:
+The way that I facilitate an Ecological Us circle mostly unfurls like:

-2. I open up the enquiry circle by asking if anyone in the circle has a lived experience they would generously bring into the group as a springboard into shared ecological enquiry, with the lived experience being something that they are at the centre of, that matters to them, and that they’re lacking insight into.
+4. I open up the enquiry circle: I’ll ask who has a lived experience they would like us to investigate together? with the lived experience being something that they are at the centre of or that matters to them or they’re lacking insight into.

-3. When in a circle with members that haven’t practiced ecological enquiry before, which is most GW circles, I will then ask the group to hold space and pay attention while I facilitate the start of the process, as though the other person and I were in a 1 - 1 session.
+5. We start: When in a circle with members that haven’t practiced ecological enquiry before, which is most Ecological Us circles, I ****will ask the group to hold space and pay attention while I facilitate the start of the process, as though the other person and I were in a 1:1 session.
+I’ll also talk through what I’m doing and why.

-I’ll start by opening up the situation.
-This might be through questions, such as: ‘Could you tell me more about this aspect?’, or ‘That sentence you just said there, let’s dive into that more.
+I’ll start by opening up the situation: ‘Could you tell me more about this aspect?’, or ‘That sentence you just said there, let’s dive into that more.
 What did you mean by … ?’, or ‘It sounds like there’s an underlying story there about how the world works.
 Are you happy to explore that more with me?’

-4. When it feels right, I’ll invite the rest of the circle members to join in the enquiry, inviting them to ask questions if they need more information to help ‘investigate’ the lived experience, as well as inviting them to start voicing what they notice is alive in them.
+6. We open up the space to shared enquiry: I’ll invite the circle members to bring themselves in to enquiry with us, inviting them to ask questions if they need more information to help ‘investigate’ the lived experience, as well as inviting them to start voicing what they notice is alive in them.

-5. I view enquiry like a river: it meanders where it needs to, going left, then right, then widening, then narrowing.
-The same is true for ecological enquiry.
-The attention therefore doesn’t need to stay on the person who started us off.
-Perhaps someone’s response to the original enquiry really intrigues us, and so we follow that intrigue as it takes us in a new direction.
+7. Following where we go: I view enquiry like a river; it meanders where it needs to, perhaps going left, then right, then widening, then narrowing.
+The same is true for ecological enquiry. **The attention therefore doesn’t need to stay on the lived experience we started with but as the facilitator I’ll keep the container active by bringing us back to our theme if we move away too far.

-6. Near the end of our circle, I’ll bring our attention to the close of our circle and ask us if there’s anything that feels important to share before we head into check-outs.
+8. Checking for completeness: When I notice that we seem to be complete in our enquiry, I’ll ask if there’s anything that feels important to share before we head into check-outs.

 Untitled